simonwoerpel/cb-csv-input/README.md

 # cb-csv-input

+NOT PRODUCTION READY

-simple script to load csv data into couchbase buckets with some data manipulating &amp; formatting options
+simple python script to load csv data into couchbase buckets with some data manipulating &amp; formatting options

+requirements: couchbase python SDK: http://docs.couchbase.com/developer/python-2.0/introduction.html

+configuration examples in config folder

+if no config file specified, the script will ask for required options